 |Cash transfers||Give Directly||Cash transferred||83% of dollars donated||N/A||N/A|

-We don’t provide both outputs and outcomes for the life-improving charities we recommend:
+We don’t provide both outputs and outcomes for the life-improving former top charities we directed funding to:

 - For GiveDirectly, we don't present separate outputs and outcomes — the final result is an increase in wealth.